mgit-at/nix-unify/README.md

   - deployment works using nixos-rebuild
 - ansible module: module that allows reading ansible variables from the environment variable ANSIBLE_JSON
 - ansible roles:
-  - local-nix: installs nix-portable and nix-wrapper, which uses nix-portable if no local nix install is found (meant for local usage)
+  - local_nix: installs nix-portable and nix-wrapper, which uses nix-portable if no local nix install is found (meant for local usage)
   - nix: installs nix in multi-user mode (meant for server usage)
-  - nixos-rebuild: runs nixos-rebuild and deploys the configuration on the host (meant for local usage)
+  - nixos_rebuild: runs nixos-rebuild and deploys the configuration on the host (meant for local usage)
     - can be used with both pure nixos and nix-unify system configurations

 # Usage (nix-unify)